doctorcolossus/illuminanced/README.md

 # Ambient Light Sensor Daemon For Linux
-It's user mode daemon for change brightness base on light sensor value, designed for Asus Zenbooks, but may be used for other vendors after some tune.
+It's a user mode daemon for changing brightness based on light sensor value, designed for Asus Zenbooks, but usable for other vendors after some tuning.

 ## How to test befor install
-Run from a terminal `sudo watch cat /sys/bus/acpi/devices/ACPI0008\:00/iio\:device0/in_illuminance_raw` and check that number is changing (try close the sensor or add more light).
-If the number is still the same it means the sensor driver doesn't work.
-If you see file not found error try to find correct path for `in_illuminance_raw` inside `/sys/bus/acpi/devices/`.
+Run `sudo watch cat /sys/bus/acpi/devices/ACPI0008\:00/iio\:device0/in_illuminance_raw` from a terminal and check that the number changes (try covering the sensor or exposing it to more light).
+If the number remains the same, it means the sensor driver doesn't work.
+If you see a file not found error, try to find the correct path to `in_illuminance_raw` in subfolders of `/sys/bus/acpi/devices/`.

-For ZBook 15 G6, and may be others, sensor path is `/sys/bus/iio/devices/iio:device0/in_illuminance_raw`.
+For the ZBook 15 G6, and possibly others, the sensor path is `/sys/bus/iio/devices/iio:device0/in_illuminance_raw`.
 So try `sudo watch cat /sys/bus/iio/devices/iio:device0/in_illuminance_raw` and change the config if it works for you.

 ## Supported laptops

-Works on ASUS Zenbooks with build in driver acpi-als:
+Works on ASUS Zenbooks with the built-in driver acpi-als:
 * UX303UB
 * UX305LA
 * UX305FA
 * UX310UQ
 * UX330UA

-On Dell Inspiron 13 7353, need to change driver path and brightness levels.
+On the Dell Inspiron 13 7353, the driver path and brightness levels need to be changed.

-Some times works (base on responses)
+sometimes work (base on feedback):
 * UX303UA
 * UX305CA with [als driver](https://github.com/danieleds/als)
 * UX430UQ Ubuntu with build in driver acpi-als, an extra ACPI call to enable the sensor `(_SB.PCI1.LPCB.EC0.ALSC)`
 * UX410UQ

-Doesn't work on Zenbooks because of driver issue:
+doesn't work on the following Zenbooks because of driver issues:
 * UX303LN
 * UX305UA
 * UX31A
 * UX32LN

-Something wrong with Arch Linux may be related with syslog, a pull request is appreciated
+An issue with Arch Linux may be related to the syslog.
+A pull request would be appreciated.

-Please fill [a response form](https://drive.google.com/open?id=1mjr_R3nXBFAeObI7zB7BPD_EpSvTTpOf_H67x-HE2qo), it may helps other users
+Please fill in [this feedback form](https://drive.google.com/open?id=1mjr_R3nXBFAeObI7zB7BPD_EpSvTTpOf_H67x-HE2qo).
+It may help other users.

-Keyboard back light is not adjust because my laptop doesn't have it.
+The keyboard backlight is not adjusted, because my laptop doesn't have one.
 Want to help?
 Create an issue.

 ## Install package (experimental)

-Finally I found time to create [deb package](https://drive.google.com/file/d/1bGBXRmiMMWeg6JIsV2SuZQ2RPYvezSbE/view)
+I finally found time to create a [deb package](https://drive.google.com/file/d/1bGBXRmiMMWeg6JIsV2SuZQ2RPYvezSbE/view)

-To install and start run next commands after download:
+To install and start, run the following commands after downloading:
 ```
 sudo dpkg -i ~/Download/illuminanced_1.0-0.deb
 sudo systemctl enable illuminanced.service
 sudo systemctl start illuminanced.service
 ```

-You can check status by running `systemctl status illuminanced.service`
+You can check the status by running `systemctl status illuminanced.service`.

 Please open an issue if it doesn't work.

 ## How to build & install
-* install Rust: `curl https://sh.rustup.rs -sSf | sh`
+* install rust: `curl https://sh.rustup.rs -sSf | sh`
 * clone : `git clone https://github.com/mikhail-m1/illuminanced.git`
 * build: `cd illuminanced; cargo build --release`
 * install `sudo ./install.sh`

-## How to Adjust
+## How to adjust
-* open a config file `/usr/local/etc/illuminanced.toml` (Default)
+* open the config file `/usr/local/etc/illuminanced.toml` (Default)
-* choose how many light values do you need by `[general].light_steps`
+* choose how many light values do you need with `[general].light_steps`
-* set defined points count by `[light].points_count`
+* set the defined points count with `[light].points_count`
-* set each point by `illuminance_<n>` and `light_<n> where` illuminance from `in_illuminance_raw` (see below) and light in range `[0..light_steps)`
+* set each point with `illuminance_<n>` and `light_<n> where` illuminance from `in_illuminance_raw` (see below) and light in range `[0..light_steps)`

 ## How it works
-Reads illuminance from `/sys/bus/acpi/devices/ACPI0008:00/iio:device0/in_illuminance_raw`, apply Kalman like filter, set back light value base on defined points.
+Illuminance is read from `/sys/bus/acpi/devices/ACPI0008:00/iio:device0/in_illuminance_raw`, a Kalman-like filter is applied, and the backlight value is set based on defined points.
-Unfortunately I cannot find a way how get events from [iio buffers](https://www.kernel.org/doc/htmldocs/iio/iiobuffer.html), for acpi-als driver, so now it polls.
+Unfortunately I cannot find a way to get events from [iio buffers](https://www.kernel.org/doc/htmldocs/iio/iiobuffer.html) for the acpi-als driver, so for now it polls.

 ## `<Fn> + A`
-Switches three modes:
+switches between three modes:
-- Auto adjust
+- auto-adjust
-- Disabled
+- disabled
-- Max brightness (useful for movies, can be disabled by config file `/usr/local/etc/illuminanced.toml`)
+- max brightness (useful for movies, can be disabled in the config file `/usr/local/etc/illuminanced.toml`)

-## Contribution
+## Contributing
-Any feedback are welcome
+Any feedback is welcome!